hanna1909/data-challenges-updated/07-ML-Ops/03-Automate-model-lifecycle/05-Simulate-data-distribution-shifts/README.md

 The idea is to store in mlflow along with the training parameters the index of the last data row the model has seen during the latest training.

-Luckily the teach team already though of this and the `first_row` and `row_count` parameters are already stored in mlflow on each training.
+Luckily the tech team already though of this and the `first_row` and `row_count` parameters are already stored in mlflow on each training.

 They even went as far as to provide you with a **mlflow** database schema in order to allow you to retrieve the data you are looking for.